On Same Page Now

 Mark 1:15 …the kingdom of God has come near…

 OK.
 So, the “kingdom of God” is what again?
 As before, many sturdy responses are available on this question, too.
 For instance, relationship with God; the grace, forgiveness, and love of God; Heaven; God’s will done; God’s Presence; and so on.
 In practical terms, to those who heard Jesus’ message, his proclamation/teaching meant a totally unimaginable expansion in the number of persons and groups included in God’s kingdom and care. (cf. Galatians 3.28, Colossians 3.11, …)

-In terms of human values development, the highest level value-set presently is “Global, world centered, postmodern.”
-This stage reflects pluralistic, eco-friendly, multi-cultural, gender equality, LGBTQ+ and minority rights, egalitarian, social justice, post-modern values.
-In Clare Graves’/Spiral Dynamics’ language: “Green [FS]” – Many Stories (Pluralist)/Justice.
+In terms of human values development, the leading edge value-set presently is “Global, world centered, postmodern.”
+This constellation reflects pluralistic, eco-friendly, multi-cultural, gender equality, LGBTQ+ and minority rights, egalitarian, social justice, post-modern ‘sensitivity’ values.
+In Clare Graves’/Spiral Dynamics’ language: “Green [FS]” – Sensitivity (Many Stories/Pluralist/Justice).

 This “Green” value set emerged about 150 yeas ago and significantly entered U.S. culture in the 1960’s.
 Initial and early expressions of Green values were seen in the civil rights movement, war on poverty, women’s rights movement, gender and sexual identity movements, environmental concern/care, and so on.
 This Green values system seeks to extend justice and rights to greater numbers of persons and groups than pre-Green values sets.

 Teaching and Healing

 “Green” (leading edge values) had no problem expressing itself by proclaiming the message in terms of it’s justice values.
 Proclaiming (declaring/teaching) justice (as understood by Green) became the primary form of Green’s expression of it’s values.